 “With Rubio abandoning his own [Senate] bill, the question is not whether he can win the White House in 2016, but whether he can hold his Senate seat,” said Ben Winograd, an immigration lawyer and a former lawyer at the American Immigration Council.

 Rubio’s turnabout comes after he successfully led the effort in June to win GOP support for the Senate’s comprehensive immigration bill.
 MATT LEWIS: Rubio always preffered a package of immigration bills

-If approved by the House, it would bring in one immigrant and one guest worker for every American man and woman who turn 18.
+If approved by the House, it would bring in one immigrant or one guest worker for every American man and woman who turn 18 during the next decade.
 Overall, the bill would award roughly 33 million green cards to illegal immigrants and new immigrants over the next decade, in a time of accelerating automation, high unemployment and declining wages.

 The Senate’s bill is dubbed a comprehensive immigration bill because it has features that have won the support of progressives, businesses and agriculture companies.

 But many polls show the Senate bill is unpopular among swing voters, and especially among GOP-leaning voters.
 This unpopularity wrecked Rubio’s high poll ratings among Florida voters and GOP supporters, and has likely hurt his once-touted chance of winning the 2016 GOP nomination.